TheGreatAbyss/Airflow_Docker_ETL/README.md

 note:  It might be possible to build airflow in a Virtualenv using Pipenv for local dev, but I encountered pipenv installation errors

-To run the application using your local development folder mounted:
+To test code changes without having to rebuild the entire image, run the application using your local development folder mounted:
 ```
 docker-compose run -v $PWD:/app app python -m etl_src.ETLs.IEEE.transactions_etl
 ```

-Be sure to rebuild after any changes
+Be sure to rebuild when done with development

 ### Using Pycharm PE
 The best way to do local development on this repo is with PyCharm Professional Edition using